PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-06 08:40:32
+Last updated: 2024-04-06 08:41:05
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: There is no creature on earth half so terrifying as a truly just man.  -  Varys